buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 <p align="center">
 <img src="img2.png" width="816" height="864"/>
 </p>

+### Binding
+To bind the receiver and transmitter, we use the bind option in the system settings.
+Select bind option in transmitter and immediately restart the receiver.

 ### The Mixer
 This controller implements a free mixer that offers flexiblity with what we want to control.
 Each mixer slot takes two inputs, adds or multiplies them, then sends the result to the specified output.
 Mixer slots are evaluated sequentially.